 Welcome, Taurus, to your audio astrology reading by Eric Francis.

-The report, which is also valid for Taurus rising and Moon, includes two segments of astrology and a third segment of tarot.
+The report, which is also valid for Taurus rising and Moon, includes two segments of astrology.
+We will add a third segment of Tarot as soon as possible.
+This reading includes the Uranus Transits reading.

 Here are the contents: